xmonader/info_foundation/docs/blog/readme.md

 ![Blogs](img/person-woman-apple-hotel.jpg?raw=true)

-Click the blog post in the left navigation menu.
+Click the blog posts in the left navigation menu.